-Making big and often very hard decisions during a stressful and emotional situation adds more pain, suffering and confusion to what is already a terrible time.
+Making big and often very hard decisions during a stressful and emotional emergency situation adds more pain, suffering, and confusion to what is already a terrible time.

 You are probably quite good at playing a version of the what-if game already.
 It goes something like this: late-night-worry about something bad happening followed by a merry-go-round of fears about what else would happen if that bad thing happened.
 Frequently, we run a “catastrophe loop” about events not in our direct control (global economic collapse, rising sea levels, poverty) or even lose sleep (yep, my hand is raised) about the ones that will probably never happen (zombie apocalypse, space alien invasion).